-PAU-SEN 392 Professional and Personal Skills (2 Units Compulsory; LH=30)
+PAU-CSC 392 Professional and Personal Skills (2 Units Compulsory; LH=30)

 In order to appropriately resolve many challenges in Africa and the world, there is a need to have professionals who are not only competent but possess soft skills and other qualities which enrich interactions with their colleagues.
 The goal of our university education extends beyond obtaining technical skills and this course provides an opportunity for preparing students for personal and professional development and for service to the world.
-The course equips the students with a variety of skills that they need in order to attain the mission of the Pan-Atlantic university to provide holistic formation to students while preparing them for professional life.

-Personal and professional skills contribute greatly to success.
-This course teaches the meaning of professionalism and its practical implications for the student's chosen career path while exposing the student to ways in which they can be of service to humanity.
+The course equips the students with a variety of skills that they need in order to attain the mission of the while exposing the student to ways in which they can be of service to humanity.
 It teaches skills that lead to personal effectiveness in the professional context and provides practical strategies for improving self-management and interpersonal relations.
 It will dwell on a range of skills which are useful in managing ordinary situations and difficult ones in both personal and professional situations.
 It will teach how to maintain a sense of purpose and direction under pressure and develop the confidence to manage a variety of people and circumstances.